Mother's Milk FAQs

 - The unique method we use at OmegaQuant has more research behind it than any other commercially-available test, and new studies continue to be published.

-Dr. Harris, the founder of OmegaQuant Analytics®, has been doing research in omega-3s for 30 years, and has over 80 published research papers in this field.
+Dr. Harris, the Founder and President of OmegaQuant, has been doing research in omega-3s for nearly 40 years, and has more than 300 published research papers in this field.

 What is the cost of the test?